jss367/jss367.github.io/_posts/2021-05-02-eval-on-unbalanced-datasets.md

     recall :  0.5899999737739563

-In the unbalanced dataset, the dog model has higher recall but lower precision and this time much lower accuracy.
+In the unbalanced dataset, the dog model still has higher recall and lower precision, but this time its accuracy is much lower than the cat model.
+Now let's look at F1 scores.

 ```python